SparkPost/support-docs/articles/faq/update-on-pricing.md

 On **May 14, 2019**, we adjusted pricing for new self-serve plans.

-On **July 15, 2019**, we notified SparkPost customers on the old SparkPost “Free” plan of changes to our [plans and pricing] (https://www.sparkpost.com/pricing/).
+On **July 15, 2019**, we notified SparkPost customers on the old SparkPost “Free” plan of changes to our [plans and pricing](https://www.sparkpost.com/pricing/).
 On or before **September 15, 2019**, any customer on an old “Free” plan will need to select from one of our currently available plans to continue using SparkPost. _**Note:** You have the option to continue using SparkPost for free on a “Test” plan, but please take notice of the monthly volume limit of 500 emails._

 ## Why did we change our pricing?

-Over the last four years, we have delivered significant expansions to our product such as [A/B testing] (https://www.sparkpost.com/docs/tech-resources/a-b-testing-sparkpost/), [Recipient Validation] (https://www.sparkpost.com/recipient-validation/), and our predictive email analytics platform [Signals] (https://www.sparkpost.com/platform/signals/).
+Over the last four years, we have delivered significant expansions to our product such as [A/B testing](https://www.sparkpost.com/docs/tech-resources/a-b-testing-sparkpost/), [Recipient Validation](https://www.sparkpost.com/recipient-validation/), and our predictive email analytics platform [Signals](https://www.sparkpost.com/platform/signals/).
 And we’re shipping new features faster than ever.
 We believe that the new pricing is fair and in line with what is being offered in the market.

 ## What are the differences between Starter and Premier plans?

 The **Starter** plans are low-cost plans that make it easy for new or low-volume senders to get started.
 They include many of SparkPost’s great features, but some features are limited in order to keep costs low.
 See the chart below for a list of current feature limitations.
 The **Premier** plans are robust email packages for high-volume senders that include additional features to facilitate and manage sending large volumes of email.
-Feature breakdown of these plans can be found [here] (https://www.sparkpost.com/docs/faq/difference-between-starter-and-premier/).
+Feature breakdown of these plans can be found [here](https://www.sparkpost.com/docs/faq/difference-between-starter-and-premier/).

 ## If I cancel my plan and reactivate, can I go back to the old pricing?

-No, if you would like to create a new account you will need to select from the currently available [plans and pricing] (https://www.sparkpost.com/pricing/).
+No, if you would like to create a new account you will need to select from the currently available [plans and pricing](https://www.sparkpost.com/pricing/).

 ## If I upgrade can I go back to my old plan?